Durgathulluru/LAMPstack/Step 0.md

 IMPORTANT – save your private key (.pem file) securely and do not share it with anyone!
 If you lose it, you will not be able to connect to your server ever again!

 For Windows users, you will need a tool called putty to connect to your EC2 Instance.
-Download Putty Here.
+Download Putty Here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html.
 For Mac users, you can simply open up Terminal and use the ssh command to get into the server.

 IMPORTANT NOTICE